Joe Burrow says it's too early to tell if a calf injury will keep him out of Monday night's game

 CINCINNATI (AP) — Bengals quarterback Joe Burrow said he's day to day and doesn't know yet if a lingering calf injury will keep him out of Monday's night's game against the Los Angeles Rams.

 Burrow said he “tweaked” the calf injury late in Sunday's loss to the Ravens.
 He wore a compression sleeve on his entire right leg Thursday but said the calf “is not as sore.”
-He didn’t throw during the early part of practice open to the media.
+He did not participate in practice.

 “I’m preparing like I’m going to go out and play a Monday night football game,” he said.
 “Whether that happens, I don’t know.